cross-platform-actions/action/readme.md

 | **Linux**                                     | ✅      | ✅      | ✅     | ✅   |
 | **macos-10.15**, **macos-11**, **macos-12**   | ✅      | ✅      | ✅     | ❌   |

-macOS runners are, in general, preferred.
-They support hardware accelerated nested virtualization, making them significantly faster than the Linux runners.
-This only applies when the runner architecture and the guest architecture are the same, in this case `x86-64`.
+In general the Ubuntu runners are the preferred choice.
+Both macOS and Ubuntu runners support hardware accelerated nested virtualization.
+But the Ubuntu runners have more resources and therefore better performance.
+Hardware acceleration only applies when the runner architecture and the guest architecture are the same, in this case `x86-64`. `macos-14` runners which run on Apple Silicon does not support hardware accelerated nested virtualization and are not supported at all.
+For OpenBSD, only version 7.0 and later work with hardware acceleration on Linux runners.
+For macOS runners, all versions work with hardware acceleration.

 ## `Linux on Non-x86 Architectures`